 In one animal study, rats that consumed alkaline water were found to have lower body weights in the end.
 In fact, the rat with the lowest body weight was the one exposed to the highest pH value (the most alkaline) (8).

-Other studies also state that alkaline water supplementation can exert positive effects on the body weight of the individual (9).
+Other studies also state that alkaline water supplementation can exert positive effects on the body weight of the individual in longevity (9).
 One reason for this, as certain experts say, is enhanced metabolism. .

 5. Might Aid Cancer Treatment